devbh04/75-hard/README.md

 # Day-02 (04/06/2024)
 - Learned State management in DOM, which is not so good method to practce
 - React was another thing which I was introduced to.
-It does all the DOM that DOM does for us.
+It does all the things that DOM does for us.